furudean/sl-tv/README.md

 ## Building

-To create a production version of your app:
+to create a production version of web and APIs:

 ```bash
 npm run build
 ```

-You can preview the production build with `npm run preview`.
+this spits out a node version of the app, but multiple adapters are supported. check out [kit.svelte.dev/docs/adapters](https://kit.svelte.dev/docs/adapters) for more information.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+you can preview the production build with `npm run preview`.